A mean-field version of Bank-El Karoui's representation of stochastic processes: Introduction

 Let $(\Om, \Fc, \P)$ be a complete probability space, equipped with the filtration $\F = (\Fc_t)_{t \ge 0}$ satisfying the usual conditions.
 For $T \in [0, \infty]$, $\Tc$ denotes the space of all stopping times taking values in $[0,T]$.
 Let $f: [0, T] \x \Om \x \R \longrightarrow \R$ be such that $\ell \longmapsto f(t, \om, \ell)$ is continuous and strictly increasing from $-\infty$ to $\infty$ for every $(t, \om) \in [0, T] \x \Om$, and $(t, \om) \longmapsto f(t, \om, \ell)$ is progressively measurable with $\E \big[\int_0^T |f(t, \ell)| dt \big]< \infty$ for every $\ell \in \R$.
 Bank and El Karoui \cite{BankKaroui2004} proved that any optional process $Y$, satisfying $Y_T = 0$ and some further integrability and path regularity conditions, can be represented with an optional process $L$ by the following expression:

+Notice that, as $L$ is an optional process, the variable $\sup_{\tau \le s < t} L_s$ is measurable in the complete probability space by the classical measurable selection theorem.
 Such a representation result provides a powerful tool in stochastic analysis, particularly for solving various stochastic optimization problems, such as the optimal consumption problem in Bank and Riedel \cite{BankRiedel01}, the optimal stopping problem (see, e.g., Bank and F\"ollmer \cite{BankFollmer}), and the singular control problem (see, e.g., Bank \cite{Bank2004}, Bank and Kauppila \cite{BankKauppila2017}, Chiarolla and Ferrari \cite{ChiarollaFerrari2014}).
 It has also been used to solve an exit contract design problem by He, Tan, and Zou \cite{HeTanZou2021}.
 For extensions of this classical representation theorem, let us mention the work of Bank and Besslich \cite{BankBesslich2021} for the case with Meyer-measurable processes, and the work of Ma and Wang \cite{MaWang2009}, Qian and Xu \cite{QianXu2018} for some variations of the reflected stochastic backward differential equation.

 In this study, we study a mean-field version of the representation result \eqref{eq:BankEK_repres_intro} in the form:

 where the new added mean-field term $\Lc(L)$ represents the distribution of the process $L$.
 Motivated by its applications, we will in fact study a more general version, by considering the conditional distribution $\Lc(L|\Gc)$ of $L$ knowing a sub-$\sigma$-filed $\Gc \subset \Fc$ and by letting the process $Y$ depend also on conditional distribution $\Lc(L|\Gc)$.